Independence, Missouri: Education

-Schools
+Primary and secondary

 Four school districts have areas within the city: Independence, Blue Springs, Fort Osage Schools, and Raytown.
-Three public high schools are located within the city limits: Truman High School, Van Horn High School, and William Chrisman High School; and two private high schools, Center Place Restoration School and Family Christian Academy, are also.
-Fort Osage High School is adjacent to but not inside the city limits.

 Prior to Fall 2008, parts of western Independence in the Van Horn feeder pattern resided in the Kansas City, Missouri School District, but all of these students are now part of the Independence school district.

+Three public high schools are located within the city limits: